Why Stress Affects Energy, Appetite, and Metabolism

 This guide explains how stress influences energy, appetite, and metabolism — and why these responses are part of a system built for survival, not failure.

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

-🧠 What Stress Actually Is
+What Stress Actually Is

 Stress is not just a feeling of pressure or overwhelm.